BOOKSTORE

 Anthroposophy NYC is the New York City Branch of the Anthroposophical Society in America.
 We are dedicated to unite spiritual truths with life’s realities to nurture a shared community, inspired by the work of Rudolf Steiner.

-Our Rudolf Steiner Bookstore is open Tuesday-Friday 2-6 pm, Sat-Sun 1-5 pm (closed Mondays).
+Our Rudolf Steiner Bookstore is open Wednesday-Friday 2-6 pm, Sat-Sun 1-5 pm (closed Mondays).

 ASNYC study groups will mostly continue online unless announced otherwise.